 Basophils are white blood cells produced by the bone marrow.
 White blood cells are an important part of our immune system helping to protect the body against pathogens.

-Basophils protect us from parasitic diseases, prevent unnecessary blood clotting, and mediate allergic reactions.
+They protect us from parasitic diseases, prevent unnecessary blood clotting, and mediate allergic reactions.

-What does a low basophil count mean?
+What does a low count of basophils mean?

 Low basophil count can be caused by: